Skip to content

 William Blake was born in London in 1757 and, except for three years spent in the coastal village of Felpham, he remained in the city for his entire life.
 This strong connection to one place contrasts sharply with the expansive imaginative worlds he created in his work.

 Blake trained as an engraver, and that skill influenced everything he did.
-He didn't merely write his poems — he printed them himself, etching text and images onto copper plates in a method he called "illuminated printing."
-The outcome was books that were also artworks, with visuals and words woven together.
+He printed his own books in a method he called "illuminated printing."
 He sold very few copies during his lifetime, and those he did sell he often hand-coloured.
 In a very real sense, he was a one-man publishing operation.

 His work can be divided into two main categories.